opennorth/represent-canada-data/README.md

     esri-dump http://geonb.snb.ca/ArcGIS/rest/services/GeoNB_ENB_MunicipalWards/MapServer/0 > boundaries/ca_nb_wards/wards.geojson
     ogr2ogr -f "ESRI Shapefile" boundaries/ca_nb_wards boundaries/ca_nb_wards/wards.geojson

+After running these commands, you may have both untracked files and deleted files.
+This is due to sources changing filenames.
+If you `git add` the directory, the untracked files will be staged to be added and the deleted files will be staged to be removed.

+After running these commands, you may have only modified the `definition.py` file, i.e. only the `last_updated` value is changed.
+That's also fine.

 ##### Quebec

 After receiving a new boundary file for all municipalities in Quebec, you need to update the `definition.py` file in `ca_qc_districts`.